gozo1234/THREE.TextTexture/README.md

 `.padding = 0.25`

-The space around the text inside the canvas.
+The space around the text.
 The pixels are calculated relative to the font size.

 Changing the value will redraw the canvas if `autoRedraw` is `true`.